THE MESSAGE OF THE TWO WITNESSES

 The way of the Lord must be made straight.

-Every valley shall be exalted, and every mountain and hill shall be made low: and the crooked shall be made straight, and the rough places plain: (Isaiah 40:4)
+Every valley shall be exalted and every mountain and hill brought low; the crooked places shall be made straight and the rough places smooth; (Isaiah 40:4)

 Some of the Lord’s people of today are valleys.
 They are depressed.
 They hate themselves and believe God hates them.
 They cannot seem to rise up and live a normal Christian life.
 It is God’s will to deliver them, to remove from them the spirit of depression and condemnation, to give them joy and confidence in the Lord.